Veteran (2015 film): Plot

-Do-cheol takes the help from a reporter to publish the news, but to no avail.
-Tae-oh hires a logistics contractor named Jeon to finish Do-cheol and also makes the Internal affairs to interrogate him, but is timely saved by his team leader Oh.
+Do-cheol takes the help of a reporter to publish the news, but to no avail.
+Tae-oh hires a logistics contractor named Jeon to finish off Do-cheol and also makes the Internal Affairs to interrogate him, but he is timely saved by his team leader Oh.
 Do-cheol escapes from a murder attempt by Jeon, where a detective gets stabbed.
-Using the opportunity, Do-cheol and his team discover evidences and gets approval for the investigation against Tae-oh, but Tae-oh's father and the conglomerate chairman Jo makes Dae-woong to take the blame.
-With his team's help, Do-cheol learns that Bae was killed after he tried to seek revenge for assaulting him, and was made it as a suicide.
+Using the opportunity, Do-cheol and his team discover evidence and get approval for the investigation against Tae-oh, but Tae-oh's father and the conglomerate chairman Jo make Dae-woong to take the blame.
+With his team's help, Do-cheol learns that Bae was killed after he tried to seek revenge for assaulting him and it was made to look like a suicide.

-After inquiring Dae-woong, Do-cheol learns that Tae-oh is planning to escape to Singapore.
+After inquiring of Dae-woong, Do-cheol learns that Tae-oh is planning to escape to Singapore.
 Before leaving, Tae-oh throws a party where he meets his former girlfriend Jeong Da-hye (who is pregnant with his child) and tries to kill her when she abuses him.
 Do-cheol forms a plan where they plant a false case against Tae-oh for assaulting his girlfriend, and the cops fight with the bodyguards to arrest him.
-After an intense car chase, Do-cheol and Tae-oh engage in a hand-to-hand combat where despite brutal injuries, Do-cheol manages to arrest Tae-oh, who is later produced for a trial at the Supreme Court along with Dae-woong, and are sentenced to prison.
+After an intense car chase, Do-cheol and Tae-oh engage in a hand-to-hand combat where despite brutal injuries, Do-cheol manages to arrest Tae-oh, who is later produced for a trial at the Supreme Court along with Dae-woong, and they are sentenced to prison.
 In the hospital, Do-cheol recovers from his injuries and soon returns back to duty.